GoogleCloudPlatform/professional-services/tools/bigquery-zos-mainframe-connector/gszutil/README.md

 implemented by the emulators included in this utility.
 Command-line argument compatibility is made on a best-effort basis.

-## Future Work

-Future versions of this utility will provide enhanced offload functionality with deployment of an intermediate VM between the mainframe and GCS.
-CPU consumption on the mainframe may be slightly reduced by performing streaming transcoding from COBOL encodings to ORC on the VM.

 ## Disclaimer

 This is not an official Google product.